manikyaswathi/harp/README.md

   chmod 755 *
   ./install-osc-harp.sh
   ```
 * Follow the installtion prompts to proceed with the setup.
-This setup installs CODAR Cheetah (https://github.com/CODARcode/cheetah), TensorFlow, psutil, pandas and scikit-learn and configures the Harp framework
+This setup installs CODAR Cheetah (https://github.com/CODARcode/cheetah), TensorFlow, psutil, pandas and scikit-learn and configures the Harp framework.
+It takes abiut 30-40 mins to finish the setup.
 * Harp has been tested on Ownes (OSC), and standalone Linux computers

 ##### Loading the HARO module to execute